Marcus Insights

 Strong Leadership is pivotal in driving digital culture in traditionally non-digital environments.
 Leaders should be champions of change, demonstrating a commitment to digital practices by using these tools themselves and encouraging others to do the same.

 Lead by example and create a shared vision that emphasizes the strategic importance of a digital-first approach for the organization's future.
-Invest in leadership development programs that focus on Digital Leadership competencies, fostering a mindset that is open to experimentation and innovation.
+Invest in leadership development programs that focus on digital leadership competencies, fostering a mindset that is open to experimentation and innovation.
 This will also inspire middle management and teams, who play a crucial role in the adoption of digital practices.

-Learn more about Digital Leadership Leadership
+Learn more about Digital Leadership Innovation Leadership

 Employee Training